By Ron Bousso

 WINNERS AND LOSERS

-U.S. Gulf refiners, including Valero Energy Corp, Exxon Mobil, Marathon Petroleum Corp and Royal Dutch Shell Plc, are no newcomers to the transatlantic trade route, which has seen diesel flows reach record levels this year at above 2 million tonnes a month.
+U.S. Gulf refiners, including Valero Energy Corp (VLO), Exxon Mobil (XOM), Marathon Petroleum Corp (MPC) and Royal Dutch Shell Plc (RDSA.L), are no newcomers to the transatlantic trade route, which has seen diesel flows reach record levels this year at above 2 million metric tons a month.

-Neither are they strangers to competing in Europe's diesel market with refiners such as Reliance Industries Ltd, which operates the world's biggest refining complex in western India at 1.2 million bpd, or Middle Eastern plants.
+Neither are they strangers to competing in Europe's diesel market with refiners such as Reliance Industries Ltd (RELIANCE.NS), which operates the world's biggest refining complex in western India at 1.2 million bpd, or Middle Eastern plants.

-Those include the recently launched 400,000-bpd Jubail refinery, a joint venture between Total and Saudi Aramco.
+Those include the recently launched 400,000-bpd Jubail refinery, a joint venture between Total (FP.PA) and Saudi Aramco (SDABO.UL).